Cobenian/elixir-mastery-exercises/nodes.md

 ## Exercise 2

-* Create a chat function that can send directly to a client.
+* Modify the Hub project and create a chat function that can send directly to a client.
   It doesn't go through the hub.
 The other client should be able to receive it and see the response.
 For example:
   ```iex(r2d2@panda)2> Client.chat("ig88", "imperial scum!")```